Takeaway.com (AMS:TKWY) Given a €95.00 Price Target by HSBC Analysts

-HSBC set a €95.00 ($110.47) target price on Takeaway.com (AMS:TKWY) in a report released on Friday, Borsen Zeitung reports.
-The firm currently has a buy rating on the stock.
+Takeaway.com (AMS:TKWY) has been given a €95.00 ($110.47) price target by HSBC in a research note issued to investors on Thursday, Borsen Zeitung reports.
+The brokerage currently has a “buy” rating on the stock.

 Receive News & Ratings for Takeaway.com Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Takeaway.com and related companies with MarketBeat.com's FREE daily email newsletter.